ScenicFramework/scenic/CONTRIBUTING.md

 process easy and effective for everyone involved!
 Also make sure you read our [Code of Conduct](CODE_OF_CONDUCT.md) that outlines our commitment towards an open and welcoming environment.

+## Components

+There are many components that could be written and shared with the community.
+Only a few really core ones should be in the Scenic package itself.
+If you have ideas for components, I would love the see the community supply optional packages of them for developers to use.

+Each component package should have the component modles themselves, and a "Components" module that contains helper functions to make adding the new components very simple.

+See the code for Scenic.Components for example helper functions.

 ## Using the issue tracker

 Use the issues tracker for: